 GT Capital Holdings, Inc. (GT Capital or the Company or the Parent Company or the Group) was incorporated in the Republic of the Philippines on July 26, 2007.
-The Company's registered office address and principal place of business is at 43/F GT Tower International, 6813 Ayala Avenue corner H. V. del a Costa St., Makati City, Metro Manila, Philippines.
-GT Capital is a listed company, with 56.26% of its common shares owned by Grand Titan Capital Holdings, Inc. (Grand Titan) and the directors and senior officers of GT Capital, while the balance of its common shares is 43.74% publicly owned as of December 31, 2022.
+The Company's registered office address and principal place of business is at 43/F GT Tower International, 6813 Ayala Avenue corner H. V. Dela Costa St., Makati City, Metro Manila, Philippines.
+GT Capital is a listed company, of which 56.26% of common shares is owned by Grand Titan Capital Holdings, Inc. (Grand Titan) and the directors and senior officers of GT Capital, while the balance of 43.74% is publicly owned as of December 31, 2023.

-GT Capital is a major Philippine conglomerate with interests in market-leading businesses across banking, automotive assembly, importation, distribution and financing, property development, life and non-life insurance, and infrastructure and utilities.
+GT Capital is a major Philippine conglomerate with interests in market-leading businesses across banking, automotive assembly, importation, distribution, dealership and financing, property development, life and non-life insurance, and infrastructure and utilities.
 GT Capital is the primary vehicle for the holding and management of the diversified business interests of the Ty family in the Philippines.
 GT Capital's business management, investment decisions and future business development are and will be firmly rooted in its corporate values of integrity, competence, respect, entrepreneurial spirit and commitment to value creation.